TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Html/Index.rst

 "value".
 See the examples.

 **Note:** This content object was deprecated since TYPO3 4.6 and has been removed in TYPO3 6.0.
-Use the content object "TEXT" instead!
+Use the content object ":ref:`cobj-text`" instead!

 .. ### BEGIN~OF~TABLE ###